-Project Sprouts is bringing allied health students to work with preschoolers
+Project Sprouts is bringing allied health students to preschoolers

 Physiotherapy, occupational therapy and speech therapy students from various universities will work with preschool and kindergarten students and their educators as part of a new initiative from the Project Sprouts team.